ORGANIST, Dr. Namhee Han

 As organist at Westwood Presbyterian Church in Los Angeles, Dr. Han is keenly interested in contributing to the music community in Southern California and actively collaborates with instrumentalists, choral groups and orchestras.
 She enjoys teaching piano and organ, and maintaining an intellectually stimulating and physically active life.
 Her performance projects include playing solo and duo organ music for the DVD “The story of the Walt Disney Concert Hall organ”.

-Outstanding and noted professional vocalists make up our septet, which sings within both the 8:50 am and 11:10 am worship services, special services and concerts.
+Outstanding and noted professional vocalists make up our quintet, which sing at the 10:00 am worship services, special services and concerts.
 The inspiring artistry of these esteemed musicians guides the Chancel Choir, as the septet serves in the crucial role of section leaders for the larger ensemble.

 American soprano Christina Borgioli earned a BM and MM in vocal performance from the prestigious vocal music program at UCLA.
 In 2009, she earned her Professional Studies Diploma from Mannes College of Music at The New School in New York.
 During her time in New York, Ms. Borgioli had the privilege to participate in a special student-mentor program with acclaimed soprano Deborah Voigt.
 As an esteemed soloist for the “Music at Westwood” Concert Series at Westwood Presbyterian Church in Los Angeles, Ms. Borgioli’s resonant, pure solo lyric soprano voice has been featured in Vivaldi’s Gloria, Schubert’s Mass in G, Britten’s A Ceremony of Carols, Handel’s Messiah, and many cantatas of J.S.
 Bach.
 Her oratorio repertoire also includes the soprano soloist in Poulenc’s Gloria, Rutter Requiem, and Rossini Stabat Mater.
 A favorite collaborator amongst her colleagues in the world of opera, Ms. Borgioli has performed the lead roles of Blanche in Dialogues of the Carmelites (Poulenc), Violetta in La Traviata (Verdi), and Miss Wordsworth in Albert Herring (Britten), among many others.
 Ms. Borgioli is a long standing member of the Los Angeles Opera Chorus.
 She is a principal soloist with the Westwood Master Choir and Orchestra, and the Westwood Madrigals.
 As an experienced performer of new music, she will collaborate next season with Los Angeles based composer Jeffrey Parola as part of the Music Sacra concert series at St. Thomas the Apostle, featuring sacred repertoire for soprano and organ.